POLSEAN/Influence-Analysis/README.md

 # Influence-Analysis
-Method for visual detection of anomalous units in a panel data model with fixed effects
+Method for visual detection of anomalous units in panel data models with fixed effects

 # File Description